When you’re planning an outdoor sports event, particularly a larger-scale one that’s outdoors, there are a lot of considerations.

 - Volunteers: If volunteers are working the event, involve them in the planning as early as possible.
 If you can provide training sessions, that’s ideal, and you should print out all guidelines and instructions for them or send them to their phones.
 Assign roles and duties well in advance of the event so you’ll know ahead of time if you’re short-handed and you can fix it.

 - Emergency kit: Any larger-scale event should have an onsite emergency kit, especially if athletic activities are involved.
-An emergency kit might include first aid supplies, pain relievers, and you might also want to let emergency responders know about your event.
+An emergency kit might include first aid supplies, and pain relievers, and you might also want to let emergency responders with valid ACLS certification know about your event.
 They’ll decide if they should perhaps have someone on hand.

 - Weather: You can’t control the weather, but you can monitor it in advance of your outdoor event.
 You might be able to purchase weather insurance, depending on you’re the specifics of your event.
 For example, rain insurance policies can protect you from lost profits if the weather doesn’t cooperate.